duckdb/duckdb-web/docs/archive/0.7/sql/query_syntax/sample.md

 ---
+expanded: SQL
 layout: docu
+railroad: query_syntax/sample.js
+redirect_from:
+- docs/archive/0.7.1/sql/query_syntax/sample
+selected: Documentation/SQL/Query Syntax/Sample
 title: SAMPLE Clause
-selected: Documentation/SQL/Query Syntax/Sample
-expanded: SQL
-railroad: query_syntax/sample.js
 ---

 `The SAMPLE clause` allows you to run the query on a sample from the base table.
 This can significantly speed up processing of queries, at the expense of accuracy in the result.
 Samples can also be used to quickly see a snapshot of the data when exploring a data set.
 The sample clause is applied right after anything in the `FROM` clause (i.e. after any joins, but before the where clause or any aggregates).
 See the [sample](../../sql/samples) page for more information.